weidongxu-microsoft/work-notes/design_review/sample-collection.md

 When SDK team releases the new package, release pipeline will automatically create a new release tag.

 For instance, Java release tag is "azure-resourcemanager_2.7.0".
 Golang release tag is "storage/armstorage/v0.1.1".
-Generally the release tag contains the package name and version.
+Generally the release tag contains the package/module name and version.

-This step should be fully automated.
+This step is already fully automated via release pipeline.

 ### Stage 3: Automation to collect the examples